Read This First

 Prompt 2: What other common tags of identity are also based on gradient concepts, making their demarcation difficult and their adoption uninformative?

-The section turns on Common Identity Tags Based on Gradient Concepts, Identity Based on Beliefs and Practices, and Where Labels Get Fuzzy.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Common Identity Tags Based on Gradient Concepts, Identity Based on Beliefs and Practices, and Where Labels Get Fuzzy in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Common Identity Tags Based on Gradient Concepts distinct from Identity Based on Beliefs and Practices.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Common Identity Tags Based on Gradient Concepts distinct from Identity Based on Beliefs and Practices.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-One honest test after reading is whether the reader can use The Propensity of Humans to Adopt Self-Identifying Tags without Rigorous Denotation to sort a live borderline case or answer a serious objection about Vague Tags of Identification.
+One honest test after reading is whether the reader can use Vague Tags of Identification to sort a live borderline case or answer a serious objection about Vague Tags of Identification.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.

 These tags encompass a spectrum of beliefs about economic policy, social issues, governance, and more.
 Someone identifying as “liberal” or “conservative” might hold moderate or extreme positions on various issues within their political alignment.